Four receive special recognition as We the People awards

 - Bryn Mawr College, Bryn Mawr, Pa., will receive up to $441,600 in NEH funds that must be matched 4-to-1.
 The funds raised will provide an endowment and bridge funding for curricular innovation, graduate fellowships, internships, and scholarly visitors in a multidisciplinary graduate program.

-A complete list of the challenge grants awarded (3-page PDF) is available in the above box.
+A complete list of the challenge grants awarded (3-page PDF) is available here.

 As part of the Endowment's We the People initiative, NEH invites proposals for challenge grants designed to help institutions and organizations secure long-term improvements in and support for humanities activities focused on exploring significant themes and events in American history.
 NEH is particularly interested in projects that advance knowledge of the founding principles of the United States in their full historical and institutional context.
 Additional information about NEH and this new Challenge Grant initiative is available on the Internet at www.NEH.gov.